 Panning to go for a safari in Chobe National park in Botswana?
 Here is a comprehensive guide to Chobe national park that will give you all the information to plan your safari.

 Located in the North of Botswana, Chobe was declared a national park in 1967 and it spans an area of 11,700 square kilometers making it the third-largest national park in Botswana.

-The national park whose main source of water for the park’s wildlife is Chobe river is divided into four districts; Chobe riverfront (which has the largest concentration of wildlife in the park), Nogatsaa Savuti, and Linyanti.
+The national park whose main source of water for the park’s wildlife is the Chobe river is divided into four distinct regions; Chobe riverfront (which has the largest concentration of wildlife in the park), Nogatsaa, Savuti, and Linyanti.

 Visiting Chobe national park had been a dream of mine having read so much about it and it being one of the best National parks in Africa.

-But all in all, the safari in Chobe National park was an incredible experience for me that I consider my self lucky to have been to the best place for safari in Africa and one considered the best among Botswana national parks.
+But all in all, the safari in Chobe National park was an incredible experience for me that I consider myself lucky to have been to one of the best places for a safari in Africa and one considered the best among Botswana national parks.

-Although wildlife at all the 4 districts of the park may not differ, there are greater chances of spotting lions and Cheetahs at the Chobe riverfront.
+Although the wildlife at all 4 distinct parts of the park may not differ, there are greater chances of spotting lions and Cheetahs at the Chobe riverfront.

 Chobe is home to approximately 120,000 elephants making it the African country with the most number of Elephants.
 Often times, you’ll also see herds of buffalos, groups of monkeys playing around the riverfront.

 Whether it is Zebras, Giraffes, Red Lechwe, Hippos, crocodiles sunbathing on the river bank or the rare rock monitor, Chobe’s wildlife never disappoints.

 Aside from the animals, beautiful common and rare birds also span this amazing park bringing satisfaction to the bird lovers.
 Also, the vegetation and landscape leave visitors in awe and in appreciation of Chobe National park wildlife.